kariyum/work-bridge/documentation/Kanban.md

 ## done

+- [ ] add errors.rs and map each error to our own custom error
+- [ ] add authorization middlewear
+	- Done with extractors instead of middlewear, the better known approach
+- [ ] replace flywaydb with sqlx migrate
+- [ ] add unit tests
+- [ ] update project structure
 - [ ] fix attributes of each entity
 - [ ] add tasks
 - [ ] going to /login page should redirect you to the landing page if already logged in